thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Order Page/kendo-saleshub-creating-and-editing-orders.md

         model.Field(m => m.OrderDetailId).DefaultValue(0);
     })

-Here we tell the datasource which property is the Id for the data it receives from the server, we also tell it what the default value for that field is.
+Here we tell the datasource which property is the Id for the data it receives from the server.
+We also tell it what the default value for that field is.

     .Events(events =>  events.Error("window.SalesHub.OrderDetails_Error"))

 We also subscribe to the Error event of the datasource.
 This is so we can handle server-side validation errors when creating/editing order details.
-If you would like to read more on how this works please read the [Creating and Editing Order Details](kendo-saleshub-creating-editing-order-details) article.
+If you would like to read more on how this works, please read the [Creating and Editing Order Details](kendo-saleshub-creating-editing-order-details) article.

     .Aggregates(a => a.Add(x => x.Units).Sum())
     .Aggregates(a => a.Add(x => x.NetWeight).Sum())
     .Aggregates(a => a.Add(x => x.TotalAmount).Sum())

-Finally we setup some aggregates for a few of the properties on the model.
+Finally we set up some aggregates for a few of the properties on the model.
 Adding aggregates works by calling `Add()` and specifying a property on the model that the grid is being bound against.
 After you **Add** an aggregate for a property you can then specify the type(s) of the aggregate which can be **Sum**, **Count**, **Min**, **Max**, or **Average**.
 We use these aggregates in the footer templates for each of these that are bound to these properties.